 Americus is un-incorporated and is located halfway between Interstate 65 (exit 175) and the Town of Delphi, Indiana.
 Glenn's Garage is a small auto and truck repair shop with towing service.
 It was started by Robert Glenn and is currently operated by his son Mike.

 Camel Crossing offers Pizza King Pizza,

 Sandwiches and has a family dining room and bar.

-There is also a Citgo Gas station offering gas and diesel at their 24 hour pumps.
-It also has a convenience store operated daily from 6 am to 8 PM (9PM Friday & Saturday)
+There is also a Marathon Gas station offering gas and diesel at their 24 hour pumps.
+It also has a convenience store operated daily from 6 am to 8 PM (9PM Friday & Saturday) (Hours are seasonally adjusted)